E13

 Steps to check and fix:

 • 1.
-Defrost manually: Switch off the cooler and leave doors open until all ice on the evaporator has melted.
+Defrost manually: Switch off the cooler and leave the doors open until all ice on the evaporator has melted.
 Do not use sharp tools.

 • 2.
-Access evaporator assembly: Remove the internal rear panel to expose the evaporator coil, defrost heater, and defrost thermostat/NTC.
+Access the evaporator assembly: Remove the internal rear panel to expose the evaporator coil, defrost heater, and defrost thermostat/NTC.

 • 3.
-Locate defrost thermostat/sensor: It is usually clipped to the evaporator tubing near the top or middle.
+Locate the defrost thermostat/sensor: It is usually clipped to the evaporator tubing near the top or middle.
 Some models use a small round thermostat; others use an NTC probe.

 • 5.
-Inspect wiring: Look for brittle or burnt insulation near the heater and thermostat.
+Inspect the wiring: Look for brittle or burnt insulation near the heater and thermostat.
 Repair or replace damaged wiring with high-temperature-rated wire.

 • 6.
 Replace faulty parts: Install a new Vestfrost-compatible defrost thermostat or NTC sensor, ensuring firm contact with the evaporator tubing.

 • 7.
-Reassemble and test: Refit panels, restore power, and monitor for proper defrost cycles.
+Reassemble and test: Refit the panels, restore power, and monitor for proper defrost cycles.
 The E13 code should clear once the control detects normal defrost termination.

 • 8.
-If problem persists: A faulty control board defrost circuit may be at fault and should be evaluated by a technician.
+If the problem persists: A faulty control board defrost circuit may be at fault and should be evaluated by a technician.

 Advertisements